JOHN BRANCA and MICHAEL JACKSON’S finances

 Legrand testified, “I was given no credible evidence to support (the) charges; I would be doing Mr. Branca a great wrong if I said otherwise.”

 Nonetheless, the report achieved its goal: Branca’s termination.

 “This is to confirm that I am terminating the services of you and your firm effective upon delivery of this letter,” Jackson wrote the attorney in February 2003.
 “You are commanded to immediately cease expending effort of any kind on my behalf…You are specifically instructed to transfer any funds you are holding in trust for me…”

 As regards the time of terminating Branca’s services the Wrap author is totally wrong.
 Branca was fired in February 2003 as the author himself says it, while the investigation report was made several months later, in April 2003, so the report clearing him of any guilt could be absolutely no reason for his dismissal.

-All it could be was a reason for was rehiring Branca back again which, as I hear, was indeed done by Jackson some time after the report clearing Branca of any suspicion was made.
+In fact it was a reason for rehiring Branca back again which, as I hear, was indeed done by Jackson some time after the report cleared him of any suspicion.

 However in 2006 they parted again, evidently over the dispute over Branca’s 5% in the Sony/ATV catalog).
 The Wrap explains it as follows:

 In 2006, Jackson’s and Branca’s on-again, off-again relationship hit a new low.
 Branca quit Michael this time in what, according to two top music industry executives familiar with the situation, was a broader dispute.